Ominus-tch/ImageToHeader/README.md

 4. **RLE Compression**
    - Apply RLE compression to reduce file size further.

+5. Make sure compression worked by checking that the images in the /decompressed directory look good

 ## Installation

 1. Clone the repository.
 2. Create an assets directory if not already existing and place any .png images there
-3. Edit config to fit your needs
+3. Edit config at the top of `main.py` to fit your needs
 4. Run!
 5. Use generated header file directly in your projects